sbekoe/exp.js/README.md

 exp.js is also available from npm: `$ npm install exp`

 ## Instanciation
-The `Exp` constructor exprects at leats one argument: a configuration object holding the source attribute or alternatively a native RegExp object passed first and optionally a config obj following.
+The `Exp` constructor expects at leats one argument: a configuration object holding the source attribute or alternatively a native RegExp object passed first and optionally a config obj following.
 ```javascript
 var exp = new Exp(/\w+/g); // object-oriented